CCExtractor/website/content/public/gsoc/repository_clients.md

 `tail -f stream.ts | ccextractor -stdin -sendto example.com:3030 -tcpdesc "ABC"`

-will tell CCExtractor to read from standard input and to send captions to example.com at 3030 port with \"ABC\" description.
+will tell CCExtractor to read from standard input and to send captions to example.com at 3030 port with "ABC" description.
 Instead //tail -f stream.ts//, of course, can be any program that output video stream to standard output (stdout).